yongzhi2/vue-annotated-json-tree-view/README.md

+# Vue Annotated JSON Tree View
-#This is an extension Of vue-json-tree-view to support "Annotated JSON".
+This is an extension of vue-json-tree-view to support "Annotated JSON".

 JSON is pure data.
 Annotated JSON is a little extension that uses convention to add additional information into it.
 Common usages include: